precice/micro-manager/docs/configuration.md

 ## Load balancing

 Load balancing can be activated by setting `load_balancing` to true.
+It also writes the scalar data `Rank-Of-Sim` for every micro simulation.
+Add this data name to the preCICE XML configuration and to the Micro-Manager participant's mesh and write-data entries when load balancing is enabled.
 It balances based on either the elapsed time required to solve the prior iteration `type="time"` or the number of active simulations `type="active"`.
 One Initial load balancing step is performed, prior to any computation (assuming equal workload for time based load balancing or the current active counts for `active` load balancing.).
 Subsequently, in the following iteration another load balancing step is performed based.
 (This is mainly for the time based balancing to use the just acquired timings.)